 The 12-week Intern Program session is scheduled to align with college/university semester system calendars.
-The program session includes required orientation classes on Sunday, May 24th and Monday, May 25th, and regularly scheduled "hands-on" training classes on Monday evenings from 6:00 - 8:30 pm.
+The program session includes a required first day orientation on Sunday, May 24th, occasionally scheduled "hands-on" training classes on Monday evenings from 6:00 - 8:30 pm, and associated reading requirements.
 Interns are expected to be on-site with a regular work schedule.